-- improve business in the long term for merchants; - attract more quality businesses provide goods and services; - improve the visual attractiveness through upgraded maintenance and landscaping; - upgrade exteriors of existing buildings and the addition of new structures. - Encourage residential and commercial redevelopment on the site to make better use of the property.
+- 1. Improve the health, attractiveness and long term economic viability of the Bowness Mall area given its importance to the health of the surrounding residential neighbourhood. - Revitalize Bowness Mall to: 2. - improve business in the long term for merchants; - attract more quality businesses - provide goods and services; - improve the visual attractiveness through upgraded maintenance and landscaping; - upgrade exteriors of existing buildings and the addition of new structures. - Encourage residential and commercial redevelopment on the site to make better use of the property. ŝ.

-- Portable signs are prohibited along the 77 Street and Bowness Road edges of the Mall. - Uses that create employment (such as offices, light fabrication/assembly and craft manufacturing) and or provide services (such as retail, personal service and restaurants) to community residents are encouraged.
+Uses that create employment (such as offices, light fabrication/assembly and craft manufacturing) and or provide services (such as retail, personal service and restaurants) to community residents are encouraged.